PragnyaKalvakol/GDP-I-GROUP-4/README.md

 Dart is a client-optimized language for fast apps on any platform.

+##### Firebase

+Firebase is a set of hosting services for any type of application.
+It offers NoSQL and real-time hosting of databases, content, social authentication, and notifications, or services, such as a real-time communication server.

+###### Firebase Advantages

+- Free Plan
+- Faster App Development
+- Turnkey App Development Service
+- Google Supports Firebase
+- Enables Developers to Focus on Frontend Coding.
+- Serverless Platform
+- Integrated Machine Learning Functions
+- Generates Traffic
+- App Monitoring
+- Top-Notch Security

 ##### Chatbot

 A chatbot is a type of software that can help customers by automating conversations and interact with them through messaging platforms.